Chrome finally pulled the trigger on the web’s best ad-blocker, uBlock Origin.

 Privacy power-up: Containers

-Firefox now includes Total Cookie Protection by default.
+Firefox now includes Total Cookie Protection (TCP) by default.
 This automatically isolates cookies to the site that created them, giving each site its own “cookie jar”.
+Importantly it means sites aren’t allowed to read cookies from other site’s jars.
 This stops trackers from following you across the web.

 But what about links?
 A work link (like Datadog or Sentry) clicked from your email in a Work container, might open in the default container and use the wrong Google account.
-You could right click and say “Open in Container >” but that gets old fast.
-The optional Containerise add-on solves this by letting you create simple rules that force specific sites to always open in their designated container.
+You could right click the link and say “Open in Container >” but that gets old fast.
+Wouldn’t it be nice if you could give Firefox a set of rules and say, always open these websites or URLs in these containers? and everything just worked magically?

-This combination of a native config tweak and the Containerise add-on provides a simple, but more powerful multi-profile setup (than even MAC).
+This combination of the native config tweak and my add-on provides a simple, but more powerful multi-profile setup (than even MAC).

 Gravy add-ons